coderamen666/srd-v3.5-md/epic/epic-spells.md

 the *energy* seed this way has a base Spellcraft DC of 25.
 The area extends to a two-mile-radius centered on the caster.
 Once the spell is cast, the weather takes 10 minutes to manifest.
-Ordinarily, a caster can't directly target a creature or object, though indirect effects are possible.
-This seed can create cold snaps, heat waves, thunderstorms, fogs, blizzards---even a tornado that moves randomly in the affected area.
+Ordinarily, a caster can’t directly target a creature or object, though indirect effects are possible.
+This seed can create cold snaps, heat waves, thunderstorms, fogs, blizzards—even a tornado that moves randomly in the affected area.
 Creating targeted damaging effects requires an additional use of the *energy* seed.

 ### Seed: Foresee